Colorado Prescription Drug Affordability Review Board & Advisory Council

 - The state's health care marketplace

 One council member is to be the Executive Director of HCPF or their designee.
-The Board will appoint the remaining 14 members and will meet the following requirements:
+The Board has appointed the remaining 14 members meeting the following requirements:

 - 1 must be on eastern plains